danielfarrell/sass_rotor/README.md

 # SassRotor

-This is a [Rotor](https://github.com/HashNuke/rotor) to compile SASS files.
+This is a [Rotor](https://github.com/HashNuke/rotor) to compile Sass files.
+It uses the [Sass.ex](https://github.com/danielfarrell/sass.ex) library to do the Sass compilation.

 ### Usage